Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 <!--
-title: "YAML configuration for the .NET agent "
+title: "YAML configuration for the .NET Core agent "
-description: "Instructions and template for configuring .NET agent properties via YAML file"
+description: "Instructions and template for configuring .NET Core agent properties via YAML file"
-tags: "installation net agent YAML configuration rules properties" -->
+tags: "installation net core agent YAML configuration rules properties" -->

-Contrast support YAML-based configuration for the .NET agent.
+Contrast support YAML-based configuration for the .NET Core agent.
 This allows you to store configuration on disk that you can override with environment variables or command line arguments.

 > **Note:** While all Contrast agents share the same property formatting in YAML configuration files, each agent must use its specified file.